ic3-software/ic3-demo-embedded-react/README.md

     start : start a Webpack dev. server listening @4100

-### Debug
+### Develop

-This example starts a host application @ `localhost:4100` (see `webpack.dev.js` file) that is embedding and driving a bunch of dashboards available @ `livedemo.icCube.com`.
-See the self explained code for more details.
+This example starts a host application @ `localhost:4100` (see `webpack.dev.js` file) that is embedding and driving a bunch of dashboards available @ `livedemo.icCube.com` via an HTTP proxy setup in `webpack.dev.js`.

+See the self explained code for more details about using the public API.

 ### Documentation